top of page

 Our journey started in summer 2008, when we first visited the long derelict “Danefield Nurseries” - an old plot of land that had long since been abandoned, and we were determined to bring it back to life!
 The community banded together in designing our new garden, and once our planning permission had been granted, the (very much needed!) tidy up could begin in earnest - the entire area was exceptionally overgrown, and lots of weeding, cutting grass, and creating paths had to be put in place to even make the place accessible.

 Once we had cleared the land, we recruited the help of the local Victoria Road Primary School to help design something that could be a staple of our garden.
-Among the great many ideas, everybody worked together and managed to design the now very iconic, totem pole.
+Among the great many ideas, everybody worked together and managed to design the first feature of Grzone, the totem pole, which sadly blew down in storm Barney in 2015.

 In November 2010, we were awarded £48,000 in funding by the People’s Millions to really help kick-start the project.
 The garden continued to flourish, forever evolving, with the addition of bee hives, a yurt for the winter, and a greenhouse with the capacity for water harvesting.
-As time went on, we were awarded more funding by people who realised how important our cause was, opening Grozone for 4 days a week with specialised events for toddlers and volunteers alike.
+As time went on, we were awarded more funding, with a big lottery grant seeing Grozone open 6 days a week with 6 menbers of staff for two years 2014-2016.
+Since then, smaller pots of funding has allowed Grozone to be open for 4 days a week with specialised events for toddlers and volunteers alike.

 9401810_orig.jpg